Ergodicity breaking and deviation from Eigenstate Thermalisation in relativistic QFT: Perturbative argument for the presence of scar-like states at weak interaction

 As mentioned in the main text, the presence of special scar-like states at weak interaction can be explained by perturbation theory, taking into account that the unpertubed model is a CFT and CFTs are highly degenerate models.
 Here, we elaborate more on the perturbative argument.

 The spectrum of a CFT consists of degenerate energy sectors at equidistant energies, with degeneracy numbers increasing like the exponential of the square root of the energy.
 At leading order in perturbation theory, an interaction mixes states only within the same degenerate sector, resulting in decoupled energy spectra.
 At next to leading order, the decoupled sectors start mixing with each other but, since the eigenstates are continuous functions of the perturbation strength, some qualitative features originating from this structure may disappear slowly.
-The decoupled sector spectra may be characterised by chaotic level spacing statistics even at leading perturbative order, as in the DSG \cite{Srdinsek2021}, if the dimensions of the degenerate sectors are large and the interaction behaves like a random matrix.
+The decoupled sector spectra may be characterised by chaotic level spacing statistics even at leading perturbative order, as in the DSG \cite{Srdinsek2021}, if the dimensions of the degenerate sectors are large and the interaction behaves like a random matrix (in contrast to the case of non-degenerate perturbation theory, where level crossings persist at first order in perturbation strength\cite{Szasz-Schagrin2021}).
 Nevertheless, it is expected that states located at the edges of each of the sector spectra are less random, meaning that they do not deviate significantly from the unperturbed states they originate from.
-In DSG at small $\mu$, the lowest $N$ eigenstates that look like scars in Fig.~\ref{fig:1} and \ref{fig:2} are indeed located at one of the two edges of each sector.
+In DSG at small $\mu$, the lowest $N$ eigenstates that look like scars in Fig.~1 and Fig.~2 of the main text are indeed located at one of the two edges of each sector.
 One way to explain why such eigenstates are less random than others is that the unperturbed basis states they originate from are states with only one particle occupying the highest energy mode in each degenerate sector, which are far more sparsely connected to other basis states in the same sector when the normal-ordered interaction operator is applied on them.